pfasmcldrinking-watercerclaregulatory-update

 Separately from the drinking water standards, EPA designated PFOA and PFOS as hazardous substances under CERCLA in April 2024 (effective July 2024).
 This designation triggers Superfund cleanup authority, release reporting requirements (reportable quantity of one pound in 24 hours), and cost recovery provisions.

-In September 2025, the Trump administration confirmed it will retain and defend the CERCLA designation for PFOA and PFOS.
+In September 2025, the administration confirmed it will retain and defend the CERCLA designation for PFOA and PFOS.
 The U.S. Chamber of Commerce’s legal challenge to the designation is being litigated in the D.C.
 Circuit.
 Oral argument was held January 20, 2026, with a decision possible later this year.

 EPA is also planning a framework rule to guide future CERCLA hazardous substance designations, which could eventually cover additional PFAS compounds.